mateihub255/FPGAnimations/README.md

 Toggle between the two snaking animations using an onboard switch.

-Speed control via two switches, with selectable clock frequencies of 5Hz, 10Hz, 15Hz, and 30Hz, using two onboard switches.
+Speed control via two switches, with selectable clock frequencies of 5Hz, 10Hz, 15Hz, and 30Hz.

 Enable switch and Reset pushbutton.